-- 3.1 The staffing element of a school is its greatest expenditure.
-Staffing should therefore be structured to meet the needs of the students and the community the school serves, within budgetary constraints. - 3.2 The challenging financial climate may require the Trust to review its staffing structure on a more regular basis in order to achieve best value.
-It is usually the Headteacher's responsibility to regularly review the staffing structure to ensure it remains fit for purpose and operates within the Trust's financial parameters, although some external factors may also result in the initiation of a review e.g. change in government policy. - 3.3 The review process provides an opportunity to ensure the whole school staffing structure operates to lead and manage teaching in the most efficient and effective way. - 3.4 The process will be initiated when the trust (usually the Headteacher) identifies a need for organisational change which affects the staff establishment.
-This may arise where a change in working practice means the current structure is no longer fit for practice or due to budgetary pressures.
-It is usual for the responsibility for consulting with employees and the relevant trade unions representatives with regards to the proposals, to be delegated to the Headteacher. - 3.5 The Trust Board will have determined responsibility for making decisions regarding changes to the establishment, including those which involve staff dismissals, including redundancy (more information for dealing with redundancies is covered at Part 2 of the policy).
-This may involve a relevant committee of the Governing Board i.e. Personnel Committee. - 3.6 The Headteacher will make the Trust Board aware that there is a need to review the staffing structure.
-The Trust Board will then consider the matter and where necessary delegate to a 'relevant committee' the responsibility for the detail, consultation and implementation of the restructure in conjunction with the Headteacher and line with the terms of reference for that committee.
+- 3.1 The staffing element of a school is its greatest asset and expenditure.
+Staffing should therefore be structured to meet the needs of the students and the community the school serves, within budgetary constraints. - 3.2 The challenging financial climate may require the school to review its staffing structure on a more regular basis in order to achieve best value.
+It is usually the Headteacher's responsibility to regularly review the staffing structure to ensure it remains fit for purpose and operates within the school's financial parameters. - 3.3 The review process provides an opportunity to ensure that the management and deployment of all staff, and the allocation of responsibilities and duties, is effective and focused on teaching and learning.
+Where appropriate, the school will have regard to the DfE non statutory guidance on school workforce planning.
+School workforce planning GOV.UK (www.gov.uk) - 3.4 The process will be initiated when the school (usually the Headteacher) identifies a need for organisational change which affects the staff establishment.
+The need to make a change may arise due to a number of reasons, including (but not limited to): - Budgetary changes/pressure - Changes in curriculum requirements - Changes in legislation and/or national or local policy - Changes in working practice - Changes in numbers of pupils on roll

+- 3.5 The Trust Board will consider the need for organisational change and where necessary delegate to a 'relevant panel in line with the school's scheme of delegation and terms of reference the responsibility for the detail, consultation and implementation of the restructure in conjunction with the Headteacher in line with the terms of reference for that committee. - 3.6 It is usual for the responsibility for consulting with employees and the relevant trade unions representatives with regards to the proposals, to be delegated to the Headteacher.